ARTISTS' BOOK COLLECTION

 The Athenaeum's artists' books collection was named the Erika and Fred Torri Artists' Books Collection due to a naming opportunity during the "Campaign to Reclaim" fundraising effort to expand the Athenaeum into all its historic buildings, a project completed in January 2007.

 In 2010, the Athenaeum published a booklet exploring the library's complete collection of artist's books by the much heralded contemporary artist Ed Ruscha.
 A second booklet focusing on the Athenaeum's complete collection of Ida Applebroog's artist's books was published in 2011.
 The third booklet on Allen Ruppersberg was published in 2012 and the fourth and fifth booklets (on John Baldessari and Bruce Nauman) were published in 2013.
-All booklets - catalogues raisonnés - are sent out to a list of national and international institutions interested in artists' books.
+In 2016, the booklet on Roberta Allen's complete collection was published, and, currently, booklets on Allan Kaprow and Mel Bochner are planned.
+All booklets—catalogues raisonnés—are sent out to a list of national and international institutions interested in artists' books.

 The Athenaeum Music & Arts Library has decidedly become a pinnacle in the artists' books world, and both those familiar and unfamiliar with this genre are invited to research this outstanding collection.